samshetty/population-metrics/README.md

-# Population and Unemployment metrics in sqlite
+# Population and unemployment metrics in sqlite

 Download online census data files, create sqlite staging tables and transform the data into fact table with metrics